Master of Aerospace Engineering (General Studies)

 Cost of Attendance

 While enrolled to take on-campus courses, MAE (General Studies) students are subject to the tuition and fees set by the University.
 While certain fees are the same for all on-campus students, tuition depends on a student’s residency status.
-For the current tuition rates, refer to the office of Office of Planning & Budget tuition website.
+For the current tuition rates, refer to the Office of Planning & Budget graduate tuition dashboard.
 Note: Students in our department are assessed the “Graduate Tier III” tuition rate.

 For an estimate of the full cost of attendance (including living expenses) please refer to the Office of Student Financial Aid.

 Departmental Assistance: The department is unable to offer financial assistance (assistantships or fellowships) to professional students in the MAE or MAE (General Studies) programs.

 University Assistance: MAE (General Studies) students may be eligible for other forms of aid (such a loans) administered through the University.
 For this reason, all applicants are strongly encouraged to complete a Free Application for Federal Student Aid (FAFSA).
 For more information on the FAFSA and aid eligibility, contact the Office of Student Financial Aid.

 Other Sources of Assistance: Prospective students are strongly encouraged to explore other avenues of potential financial support including outside funding agencies such as NSF, NASA, DoD, and DoE.
 The University of Washington “Grant and Funding Information Service” webpage is an excellent informational resource on this topic.

 Employer-based Assistance: Students and prospective students who wish to use employer reimbursement or other employer-based education benefits should contact the appropriate benefits office at their place of work.